Azure/azure-sdk/docs/android/design.md

 {% include requirement/SHOULD id="android-service-client-flexibility" %} remain flexible and use names best suited for developer experience.
 Don't let the naming rules result in non-idiomatic naming patterns.
 For example, Java developers prefer `list` operations over `getAll` operations.

+{% include requirement/MUSTNOT id="android-async-suffix" %} use the suffix `Async` in methods that do operations asynchronously.

 ## Network requests

 The client library wraps HTTP requests so it's important to support standard network capabilities.
 Asynchronous programming techniques aren't widely understood.
 However, such techniques are essential in developing resilient web services.
 Many developers prefer synchronous method calls for their easy semantics when learning how to use a technology.
 Consumers also expect certain capabilities in a network stack (such as call cancellation, automatic retry, and logging).